rizwan3d/NanoAgent/docs/documentation.md

 # NanoAgent Product Documentation

 **Product type:** Local-first AI coding agent for desktop and terminal workflows
-**Audience:** Founders, product managers, designers, support teams, engineering leads, and users evaluating the product
+**Primary audience:** Users, founders, product managers, designers, support teams, and non-technical stakeholders
 **Source of truth:** Current repository inspection

 ## Executive Summary

-NanoAgent is a local-first coding assistant that helps software teams inspect code, make targeted edits, run build and test commands, manage model/provider settings, and preserve work across local workspace sections.
-The product is delivered as both a desktop application and a terminal experience.
-Its strongest value is controlled autonomy: users can let an AI agent work directly in a local repository while maintaining permissions, sandboxing, profile modes, and local memory controls.
+NanoAgent is a local-first AI coding assistant that helps users work inside local software projects.
+It can inspect files, search code, make controlled edits, run build and test commands, manage AI provider and model settings, preserve conversation sections, and use repository-specific guidance.
+The product is available as a desktop app and as a terminal command named `nanoai`.

-## Inspection Scope

-The repository inspection covered the product README, solution structure, desktop interface, terminal interface, command surface, onboarding flow, provider and model selection, permission and sandbox behavior, local workspace storage, memory, lifecycle hooks, MCP configuration, custom profiles, workspace skills, visible tests, and existing product-facing documentation.

-No web routes, public product APIs, database schema, migrations, hosted admin screens, or email systems were found in the inspected repository surface.
+The product's main value is controlled local autonomy: users can ask an AI agent to perform real engineering work in a local workspace while permissions, sandboxing, approval prompts, profiles, and local memory keep the user in control.

-Where behavior could not be confirmed from the current codebase, it is marked as **Needs confirmation**.
+Repository inspection found no hosted web app, public user API, database schema, user-account system, email system, or admin console in this codebase.
+Where behavior is not clear from the current code, it is marked as **Needs confirmation**.

 ## Table of Contents